Ireland Fellows Programme - Latin America

 The Programme is intended to support graduates on their return home, through the skills they develop, to contribute to capacity building in their home countries and to become one of the next generation of leaders in their respective fields.
 It is also envisaged that they will contribute to building enduring positive personal and professional relationships with Ireland, promoting institutional linkages.

-The Ireland Fellows Programme Roger Casement Award in Human Rights was established to honour the memory of the Irish human rights activist Roger Casement, who served as British Consul-General in Brazil in the early twentieth-century.
+• Roger Casement Award in Human Rights: This award was established to honour the memory of the Irish human rights activist Roger Casement, who served as British Consul-General in Brazil in the early twentieth century.
 Roger Casement was instrumental in shedding light on human rights abuses in the Amazon region.
-With his humanitarian legacy in mind, Irish Embassies will work with partners in Brazil, Colombia, Ecuador, Peru and Venezuela to deliver the Roger Casement Award which will enable young professionals to undertake a master’s level course of study in the field of Human Rights in Ireland each year.
+Applicants in Brazil, Colombia, Ecuador, Peru, and Venezuela can apply for this award.

 Eligible courses are listed in a Directory of Eligible Programmes.
 Eligible courses for the Roger Casement Award are in the areas of Law, Human Rights and Governance.
 Eligible courses for the Cecilia Grierson Award are in a range of STEMM subject areas.